-“Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
-Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
-A secure, safe and happy childhood is important in it’s own right.
-Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.”
+“All children deserve the care and support they need to have the best start in life.
+Children learn and develop at a faster rate from birth to five years old than at any other time in their lives, so experiences in early years have a major impact on their future life chances.
+A secure, safe and happy childhood is important in its own right.
+Good parenting and high-quality early learning provide the foundation children need to fulfil their potential.”

 At St George’s, we believe young children learn best when they are happy and actively engaged.
 Through nurturing, engaging and challenging, we want children to develop a positive, confident attitude to learning.
 We are committed to providing a wealth of experiences which enable children to develop enquiring minds and to become independent, resilient learners within a safe, enabling and stimulating environment.
 We strongly believe in the importance of play so provide opportunities for the children to investigate, actively learn, explore their own ideas, make connections, develop strategies, become involved, concentrate, persevere and enjoy their achievements.